Hepatitis C - RNA Viral Load

 Interpretation

 Results should be interpreted in the context of the patient’s clinical presentation, risk factors, and exposure history.
-The table below provides a guide for the interpretation of HCV RNA viral load results.
+The table below provides a guide for interpreting HCV RNA viral load results.

 Reporting